MatthewHaas/synteny_plot_tutorial/README.md

 ## _Zizania palustris_ vs. _Oryza sativa_

-Depending on when you return to this tutorial, you may find that it no longer works.
+Depending on when you return to this tutorial, you may find that a script no longer works.
 When I came back to these scripts in January 2022 to put this tutorial together, the scripts (which previously worked) failed.
 The problem was that the system could not find the module files.
 The reason was that `module load python` was too generic.
 The default version became python 3.8 and I had installed the software under version 3.7.
 I fixed it by specifying `module load python3/3.7.4_anaconda2019.10` in the script.
 Once I did that, I had no issues whatsoever.

 There are three lines in the script that use `sed`.
 They are there to remove superfluous trailing strings in the `bed` and `cds` files that cause identical gene names to not be recognized as identical.
 ```bash